neelriyer/neelriyer.github.io/_posts/2020-09-30-Production-vs-Theory.md

 ---
 layout: post
-title: Putting ML models into Production
+title: Putting ML models into Production (unfinished)
 ---

 _Converting a Decision Function into Probabilities in Sci-kit Learn_